Paekākāriki railway station: Services

-Paekākāriki is the second station before Waikanae, the northern terminus on the Kapiti Line, for commuter trains operated by Transdev Wellington under the Metlink brand contracted to the Greater Wellington Regional Council.
+Paekākāriki is the second station before Waikanae, the northern terminus on the Kāpiti Line, for commuter trains operated by Transdev Wellington under the Metlink brand contracted to the Greater Wellington Regional Council.
 Services between Wellington and Porirua or Waikanae are operated by electric multiple units of the FT/FP class (Matangi).
 Two diesel-hauled carriage trains, the Capital Connection and the Northern Explorer, pass through the station but do not stop.

-Travel times by train are fourteen minutes to Waikanae, fifteen minutes to Porirua, forty-six minutes to Wellington for trains stopping at all stations, and forty-one minutes for express trains that do not stop between Porirua and Wellington.
-Trains run every twenty minutes during daytime off-peak hours, more frequently during peak periods, and less frequently at night.
-Before July 2018, off-peak passenger train services between Wellington and Waikanae ran every thirty minutes but were increased to one every twenty minutes from 15 July 2018.
+Travel times by train are 14 minutes to Waikanae, 15 minutes to Porirua, 46 minutes to Wellington for trains stopping at all stations and 41 minutes for express trains that do not stop between Porirua and Wellington.
+Trains run every 20 minutes during daytime off-peak hours, more frequently during peak periods, and less frequently at night.
+Before July 2018, off-peak passenger train services between Wellington and Waikanae ran every 30 minutes but were increased to one every 20 minutes from 15 July 2018.
 Off-peak trains stop at all stations between Wellington and Waikanae.
 During peak periods, some trains from Wellington that stop at all stations may terminate at Porirua and return to Wellington while a number of peak services run express or non-stop between Wellington and Porirua before stopping at all stations from Porirua to Waikanae.
 All services running between Waikanae and Wellington stop at Paekākāriki.

 Northern Explorer trains and diesel-hauled KiwiRail freight trains pass by the station but do not stop, except that southbound freight trains may stop to attach banking engines.